comicalthegreatmodder/comicalthegreatmodder/README.md

 - 👋 hi im comical
-- 👀 im interested in gamedev, mostly fnf modding
+- 👀 im interested in gamedev
 - 🌱 im currently learning haxe
 - 💞️ im looking to collaborate on an fnf mod (pls help i need help pls-)
 - 📫 how to reach me: you cant reach me anywhere but discord (detective comical#1234)